danielsligte/AssignmentCleaningData_Coursera/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-a script called run_analysis.R does the following.
+# The script called run_analysis.R does the following.
 In the script, descriptive information is given on all the steps involved.

 Merges the training and the test sets to create one data set.
 Extracts only the measurements on the mean and standard deviation for each measurement.